 You must understand that the two incarnations together have done the entire work to save man.
 With only the first incarnation, then mankind could not be wholly saved, because that incarnation only resolved the problem of absolving man’s sins, and could not resolve the problem of man’s corrupt disposition.
 If the second incarnation could only achieve the conquest of man and resolve man’s corrupt disposition, but could not resolve the problem of whether man belongs wholly to God, then only by the second incarnation also experiencing the pain of the world can those parts of man that have been corrupted by Satan be resolved.
 This resolves the problem of man’s suffering and torment from the root up—this incarnation resolves this problem utterly.
 These are the steps of the work of the two incarnations, and neither of them is dispensable.
 So you mustn’t belittle the suffering endured by the incarnation.
 At times He weeps, at times feels sad.
 At times, others see Him weak and extremely grieved.
 You mustn’t belittle this suffering, much less should you have any notions about it.
 If you do have any notions about it then you are being very ignorant and rebellious.
 You certainly mustn’t think that this pain is something that ought to be endured by this normal flesh, and that is even more wrong.
 If you say this then you are blaspheming against God.
 People must understand that the pain endured by the first or by the second incarnation is all necessary, which is not to say that it is essential for God Himself, but instead that it is essential for mankind.
 This must be done as man has been corrupted to such an extent; to not do it is not acceptable.
 Only by doing this can man be utterly saved by God.
 He does things in a way so that man can see with their very own eyes and see for themselves.
 All He does is made known and is not kept from anyone.
 He does not endure pain in secret, fearing that if people see then they will have notions about it.
 He doesn’t keep it from anyone, whether they are new to the church or a veteran of the church, whether they are old or young, or whether they can receive the truth or not.
 Because this is a testimony, and anyone can prove that the incarnation suffers so much pain during His time and has indeed undertaken the suffering of man.
 He doesn’t suffer secretly for a few days somewhere where no one can know, living in comfort and pleasure the majority of the time.
 It isn’t like this.
 The work and the suffering of Christ are not kept from anyone, fearing not that you may become weak, nor that you may have any notion, nor fearing that you may give up your faith.
 What does it show, that God doesn’t keep these things from anyone?
 He has no time to rest.
 The incarnation is incredibly busy.
 You may see Him now not saying anything or uttering His voice, but He is still working, not resting.
 Though He may not say anything, He can still feel distressed in His heart.
 Has man comprehended this?
 Even if man sees this, they won’t know what is going on.
 Some people say that they know that God is an ordinary and normal flesh, but do you know what work this ordinary flesh is now doing?
 You don’t know.
 Your physical eyes can only see the surface and you cannot see any of the internal essence.
 So no matter how many years the incarnation works for, no matter how many years people think He has worked officially, in actual fact God hasn’t rested for a moment.
 Although He may not be speaking right now, He still suffers.
 Although He utters no word and may not be doing any work on a grand scale, yet His work hasn’t stopped.
 Some people judge whether or not He is God incarnate, whether or not He really is Christ by whether He will continue to say anything.
 They think that if He doesn’t say anything for two or three years then He is not God, and they will turn around and leave.
 The belief in God of this kind of person is like them sitting on the fence; this kind of person has no understanding of God whatsoever.
 There may still be some people who are now sitting on the fence and, seeing that God has not spoken for such a long time, they wonder whether the Spirit has left and whether the Spirit of God has risen up to heaven.
 Isn’t this a mistake?
 People shouldn’t pass judgment as they please, and shouldn’t think “Maybe this, maybe that, perhaps this, perhaps that.”
 This “perhaps” is a mistake, is an absurd word and is a conception of the devil Satan!
 God’s work hasn’t stopped for a second.
 He hasn’t rested but has worked all the way along, and it is all being done in the service of mankind.

 The essence of Christ must be understood from all aspects.
 How can you know the essence of Christ?
 The key is to understand the work done by this flesh.
 If you only think that the Spirit does things in a certain way, but the flesh doesn’t, that the flesh is merely being controlled, then this is wrong.
 Why is it said that suffering pain, being crucified, conquering all mankind and experiencing the suffering of the world is all work done by Christ?
 It is because God became human and because these are things God does among man.
 The Spirit and the flesh work in tandem.
 It is not like what people imagine, that if the flesh will not speak then the Spirit must force Him to speak.
 This is not the case.
 Instead it is done very freely; the Spirit and the flesh do the same things.
 If the flesh sees something in a certain way, then the Spirit also sees it in that way.
 However it is said, it is all done in tandem.
 If you say that the flesh takes the lead, then this is also wrong.
 What does it mean, that the flesh takes the lead?
 There is a background to this, which is that God became human and all that man can see is what the flesh does, that the flesh has taken the lead during the time of the incarnation.
 But no matter how it is said, everything the flesh does is done in tandem with the Spirit.
 It is not possible, that the Spirit sees something and causes the flesh to speak, but the flesh doesn’t speak and holds back.
+This is an impossibility.
 It is also impossible that the flesh wishes to speak but the Spirit doesn’t provide the words.
 If people think that, then they are wrong and they are being absurd.
 Can it be that the Spirit within prompts the flesh to speak, yet the flesh doesn’t speak?
 This just doesn’t happen.
 The Spirit and the flesh are as one.
 It is the Spirit materialized within the flesh.
 How could it be that the Spirit wished to speak but the flesh wouldn’t speak?
 Or if the flesh wished to speak but the Spirit didn’t provide the words?
 There can be no such argument.
 God incarnate is the materialization of the Spirit within the flesh.
 His flesh can speak at any time and in any place in the course of His work.
 As for the Holy Spirit working on man, the moment the Holy Spirit abandons someone, they can perceive it.
 God incarnate cannot have this kind of feeling.
 Man’s understanding is full of deviation and errors, thinking that God has worked up until this stage, and now has nothing to say, and that even if He wants to say something, He has nothing to say.
 Is this the situation?
 He can speak at any time.
-The Spirit and the flesh have always worked as one, whether in any work or in talking about any aspect of the truth….
+The Spirit and the flesh have never done anything that interrupts each other, whether in any work or in talking about any aspect of the truth….
 Whatever way you look at it, the Spirit is materialized within the flesh and God has become human; you absolutely cannot talk of something separating the flesh from the Spirit.

 How can the work done by the incarnation be fellowshiped so that people understand?
 Firstly, don’t preach about how the ordinary and normal flesh suffers, but instead preach about the thread of the work of the two incarnations: The first time God was incarnated He was crucified to redeem all mankind and He took man’s sins upon Himself.
 The second incarnation has done two parts of work, the first being His resolving of man’s corrupt disposition, and the second being His settling of the destination that will follow for mankind.
 Once you preach about this, the thread will become clear.
 Then you can talk from different aspects.
 If people raise some questions, then fellowship with them.
 Through constant fellowship it will all become perfectly clear.